sam-pop/WIKM/README.md

 ## <a name="dis"></a>Disclaimer

 Please DO NOT consume any food or make any decisions about foods containing allergens based solely on this app recommendations.
-It WILL kill you :)
+Doing so WILL kill you :)